julien-regnault/FnBtrackingAPI/README.md

 # F&B Tracking API

-REST API backend to track F&B wastage for airline companies.
+REST API backend to track Food and Beverage wastage for airline companies.

 The data collected about passengers consumption will help to build predictive models.